markjaquith/clerk-sveltekit/README.md

 bun i clerk-sveltekit
 ```

-Add these values to your `.env` (get them from Clerk after create an application there):
+Add these values to your `.env` (get them from Clerk after creating an application there):

 ```env
 PUBLIC_CLERK_PUBLISHABLE_KEY=pk_test_abcdefg123